 What will it cost?

-We use a value based billing approach.
+We use a value-based billing approach.
 With most files, this is often accomplished by flat fee or subscription services.
 Below are some sample flat fee services.
-A subscription is often used when individuals need ongoing support and want to be able to get help a number of times spread over several months.
+A subscription is often used when individuals need ongoing support and want to be able to get help a number of times spread out over several months.

 Service Agreements and Technology